-- (1) A club, the committee of management of a club, or a member of the committee of management of a club, shall not discriminate against a person who is not a member of the club - (a) by refusing or failing to accept the person's application for membership; or - (b) in the terms or conditions on which the club is prepared to admit the person to membership. - (2) A club, the committee of management of a club, or a member of the committee of management of a club, shall not discriminate against a member of the club - (a) in the terms or conditions of membership that are afforded to the member; - (b) by refusing or failing to accept the member's application for a particular class or type of membership; - (c) by denying the member access, or limiting the member's access, to any benefit provided by the club; - (d) by depriving the member of membership or varying the terms of membership; or - (e) by subjecting the member to any other detriment. - (3) For the purposes of this Law, "club" means any association of persons, however described, whether or not incorporated and whether or not carried on for profit, but does not include any association or organization - (a) to which Article 13 or 19 applies; or - (b) whose membership does not exceed 24 and admission to membership of which is regulated by the club's rules, and involves a process of selection. - (4) The Minister may by Order amend the number in paragraph (3)(b).
+- (1) A club, the committee of management of a club, or a member of the committee of management of a club, shall not discriminate against a person who is not a member of the club - (a) by refusing or failing to accept the person's application for membership; or - (b) in the terms or conditions on which the club is prepared to admit the person to membership. - (2) A club, the committee of management of a club, or a member of the committee of management of a club, shall not discriminate against a member of the club - (a) in the terms or conditions of membership that are afforded to the member: - (b) by refusing or failing to accept the member's application for a particular class or type of membership; - (c) by denying the member access, or limiting the member's access, to any benefit provided by the club; - (d) by depriving the member of membership or varying the terms of membership; or - (e) by subjecting the member to any other detriment. - (3) A club, the committee of management of a club, or a member of the committee of management of a club, shall not discriminate against a person - (a) by refusing to invite, or not permitting the person to be invited, as a guest; - (b) in the terms or conditions on which the club is prepared to invite, or permit the person to be invited, as a guest.27